Meeting and surpassing all audience expectations every day.

 Reagan changed that.

-He inspired the American people, he spoke up about the American people.
+He spoke up about the American people.

 He believed in freedom.

-I think you can recover everything that you've lost and start off with, You know, you are you're you're you're singing my song in one sense, in the sense that I have constantly told people they have much more influence over people just by living their lives than they possibly will ever even know.
+You know, you're singing my song in one sense, in the sense that I have constantly told people they have much more influence over people just by living their lives than they possibly will ever even know.

 Exactly.